darraghoriordan/eslint-plugin-nestjs-typed/README.md

 Checks that there are the same number of injected items in a Provider that are passed to the factory method

-Passes (Myservide injected and myservice used in factory params)
+PASSES because `Myservice` injected and `myservice` used in factory params

 ```ts
 export const MyOtherInjectableProvider: NotAProvider = {